lu4nm3/scala-lessons/src/main/scala/_4_functional_programming_monads/lesson4_9_monad_transformers.md

 ```

 You will notice that in order to retrieve the age of a user, we have to nest calls to `map`.
 This is because first we
-need to access the optional `User` value from within the `Task` before we can get to the `age` field of the `User`
+need to access the optional `User` value from within the `IO` before we can get to the `age` field of the `User` itself.
-itself.
 The more complex your data structures, the more tedious this gets.

 <h2>Monad Transformers</h2>